zequipe/test_matlab/test_parfor/README.md

 To see the issue, do the following in **MATLAB R2023a--R2025a with the Parallel Computing Toolbox installed**.

 1. Download this directory.
-Suppose that you name at `test_parfor`.
+Suppose that you name it `test_parfor`.

-2. Open MATLAB and change the current folder to `test_parfor`.
+2. Open MATLAB and change the current directory to `test_parfor`.

 3. Run the following command in the MATLAB command window: